 Draft Your Business Accomplishment Resume

 Investors and lenders want to be certain that you have the experience, education, and desire to make your business a success.
-Your resume shows your backers that you can achieve your objectives.
+Your resume creator shows backers that you can achieve your objectives.
 This isn’t a traditional resume that lists past jobs and the years or months you held each.
 More correctly, you’ll develop a statement of everything you have accomplished that has a direct bearing on your business objectives.

 Although you may not have owned or expanded a business before, you have accomplished some demanding tasks that are similar to the tasks you’ll undertake when you begin your business.
 But don’t fool yourself into thinking that good credentials alone will get a loan from the first person you approach.
 When it comes right down to it, few people will part with their money unless they also have a positive feeling about you as a person.
 Your task is to get them to trust and like you as a businessperson

 If you’re like most people, your glowing accomplishments are sprinkled with past mistakes and failures.
 Everybody makes mistakes, including your backers.
 Be honest in your resume but don’t go overboard.
 You don’t need to give a litany of every sin you have committed, including the time you skipped algebra class in the seventh grade.
 Only provide details of your errors when they’re relevant to your business plan.
 For example, if you ran a business for five years and eventually went bankrupt, you’ll need to mention that.